TERRA LAW GROUP, LLC

 Connie’s clients include companies, local governments, non-profits and educational institutions in developing and implementing major infrastructure (water, wastewater, transmission), mining, energy (conventional and renewable) projects.

-Connie previously practiced in a large Rocky Mountain regional law firm, and served as Deputy Solicitor for Energy and Mineral Resources at the U.S. Department of the Interior, where she was the lead lawyer on issues relating to the development of renewable and conventional energy and mineral resources on Interior-managed lands, and the regulatory response to the 2010 Deepwater Horizon oil spill.
+Connie previously practiced in a large Rocky Mountain regional law firm, and formerly served as Deputy Solicitor for Energy and Mineral Resources at the U.S. Department of the Interior, where she was the lead lawyer on issues relating to the development of renewable and conventional energy and mineral resources on Interior-managed lands, and the regulatory response to the 2010 Deepwater Horizon oil spill.

 American Bar Association’s Section on Environment, Energy and Resources: former chair of the Native American Resources Committee and the Public Lands Committee

 American Exploration and Mining Association: Board of Trustees, Co-chair, Native American Relations Committee

 The Best Lawyers in America© in the field of Native American Law, including on two occasions as Lawyer of the Year for Native American Law in the Denver legal market.